-San Antonio physician and historian Dr. Pat Ireland Nixon lent his name to what is now a treasure-trove of antiquarian texts, dating from the 15th to the early 20th century.
-Ophthalmology, surgery, and anatomy are particular strengths of the Nixon Library.
-Originally donated to the Health Science Center in the early 1970s by the Bexar County Medical Society, the superb core collection has expanded to contain close to 5000 volumes of treasured medical texts.
-Over the years, the library has endeavored to identify and digitize works from this collection that are of particular historical value, to make them available to the public online through the library’s website.
+The P. I. Nixon Medical Historical Library contains a collection of close to 5000 antiquarian texts, dating from the 15th to the early 20th century.
+Over the years, the library has endeavored to identify and digitize works from this collection that are of particular historical value, to make them available to the public online through the library’s Digital Archive.
 Other books from the collection have been digitized through grants from the University of North Texas and are available through the Portal to Texas History.

 - Atkinson, Donald Taylor (1874- ).
 Texas surgeon: an autobiography.
 N.Y.: Washburn, 1958.

 - Bell, Charles (1774-1842).
 Essays on the anatomy of expression in painting.
 London: Longman, Hurst, Rees, and Orme, 1806.

-Scottish anatomist Charles Bell’s Essays on the Anatomy of Expression in Painting was the first textbook of anatomy for painters and illustrators.
-In it he analyzed the anatomical basis of facial expression and the errors artists typically make by neglecting to acquire a thorough knowledge of anatomy.
-In a series of beautifully detailed drawings, Bell showed how facial muscles are utilized to express human passions.
-The Nixon Library acquired this great book through generous donations.
+The first textbook of anatomy for painters and illustrators, analyzing the anatomical basis of facial expression and in a series of beautifully detailed drawings showing how facial muscles are utilized to express human passions.

 - Brunschwig, Hieronymus (ca. 1450-ca. 1512).
 Dis ist das buch der Cirurgia Hantwirkckung der wundartzny von Hyeronimo brunschwig.
 Strassburg: [J. Grueninger], 1497.